Blazor MudBlazor Starter

-Blazor Server starter template with MudBlazor Material Design components.
-Built on .NET 9 with Docker multi-arch support and a CI/CD pipeline for GitHub Container Registry and Azure Web App deployment.
+Production-ready Blazor Server starter template with MudBlazor Material Design components.
+Built on .NET 9 with Docker multi-arch support, GHCR publishing, Azure App Service deployment, CodeQL, and GitHub Pages documentation.

 Quick Links